shaik1002/biggitlabbomb/doc/administration/logs/index.md

 ## Backup log

 For Linux package installations, the backup log is located at `/var/log/gitlab/gitlab-rails/backup_json.log`.

-For Helm chart installations, the backup log is stored in the Toolbox pod, at `/var/log/gitlab/backup_json.log`.

 This log is populated when a [GitLab backup is created](../../administration/backup_restore/index.md).
 You can use this log to understand how the backup process performed.